Optimality of Symmetric Independent Policies under Decentralized Mean-Field Information Sharing for Stochastic Teams and Equivalence with McKean-Vlasov Control of a Representative Agent: Proof of Section .

 \subsection{Proof of Corollary \ref{Cor:MV}.}

-{Following Theorem \ref{the:3}, we can, without loss, study the mean-field limit by a symmetric and independent policy under MF information sharing.
+Following Theorem \ref{the:3}, we can, without loss, study the MF limit by a symmetric and independent policy under MF information sharing.
 By the ergodic theorem, we have the empirical measures $\mu^{N}_0$ converge weakly almost surely to $\mu_0=\mathcal{L}(x_0^{R})$ as $N\to \infty$.
-Since policies are symmetric and independent, the induced state-action pairs $((x_0^1,u_0^1),(x_0^2,u_0^2), \ldots)$ are infinitely exchangeable, and hence, by the ergodic theorem, the empirical measure $\theta_0^N$ converges weakly almost surely to the directing measure $\theta_0$ with marginal $\mu_0$.
-Since the policy is selected in the limit using $\mu_0$ (which is deterministic), we conclude that the induced probability measure on the action is also deterministic.
+Since policies are symmetric and independent, the induced state-action pairs $((x_0^1,u_0^1),(x_0^2,u_0^2), \ldots)$ are infinitely exchangeable, and hence, by the ergodic theorem, the empirical measure $\theta_0^N$ converges weakly almost surely to the directing measure $\theta_0$ with marginal $\mu_0$, conditional on $\theta_0$.
+Since the policy is selected in the limit using $\mu_0$ (which is deterministic), we conclude that the induced probability measure on the action with a deterministic policy is also deterministic.
 Hence, $\theta_0$ is deterministic and $\theta_0=\mathcal{L}(x_0^R,u_0^R)$.
 Hence, we conclude that the empirical measure $\theta^N_0$ converges weakly almost surely to $\theta_0=\mathcal{L}(x_0^R,u_0^R)$.

-We know that empirical measures $\mu_{1}^{N}$ are tight following from an infinite exchangeability of states in step 4 of the proof of Theorem \ref{the:3}.
-We have for any bounded continuous function $h\in C_{b}(\X)$,
+Following from an analogous argument as that in step 2 of the proof of Theorem \ref{the:3}, we get $\mu_{1}^{N}$ converges weakly to $\mu_1=\mathcal{L}(x_1^R|\theta_0)$.